Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Holzschmuck wird als Luxus Bedürfnis für Bauern, Arbeitern und Handwerkern hinzugefügt.
+- Wooden jewellery is added as a luxury necessity for farmers, workers and craftsmen.
-  - Holzschmuck wird aus Holz hergestellt
+  - Wooden jewellery is made from wood

-- Schmuck wird als Lxusu Bedürfnis für Ingineure hinzugefügt.
+- Jewellery is added as a Lxusu need for Engineers.
-  - Die Produktionskette für Schmuck wird von Investoren nach Ingineuren verschoben.
+  - The production chain for jewellery will be moved from investors to engineers.

-- Es werden einige Items für Holzschmuck/Schmuck angepasst.
+- Some items for wooden jewellery/jewellery will be adjusted.

-  - Glasbläser:
+  - Glassblower:
-    - Beeinflusst jetzt alle Schmuckwerkstätten (Holzschmuck).
+    - Now affects all jewellery workshops (wooden jewellery).
-    - Steigert die Produktivität um +40%.
+    - Increases productivity by +40%.
-    - Steigert die Wartunsksoten um +25%.
+    - Increases maintenance rates by +25%.
-    - Es werden Handwerker als Arbeitskräfte benötigt.
+    - Craftsmen are required as labour.
-    - Es wird zusätzlich 1/1 Glas verbraucht.
+    - An additional 1/1 glass is consumed.
-    - Es wird zusätzlich 1/1 Holzschmuck erzeugt.
+    - An additional 1/1 wooden jewellery is produced.

-  - François Strindberg, Juwelier der Krone:
+  - François Strindberg, Jeweller of the Crown:
-    - Reduziert die Perlen nicht mehr auf 0/1.
+    - No longer reduces beads to 0/1.
-    - Stellt Taschenuhren nur noch 1/5 her.
+    - Produces pocket watches only 1/5.
-    - Steigert die Wartungskostem um +25%.
+    - Increases maintenance costs by +25%.
-    - Steigert die Arbeitskräfte  um +25%.
+    - Increases labour by +25%.

-  - Goldschmied Gilbert:
+  - Goldsmith Gilbert:
-    - Heißt jetzt = Illustrer Gemmologe.
+    - Is now called = Illustrated Gemologist.
-    - Steigert die Produktivität um +40%.
+    - Increases productivity by +40%.
-    - Steigert den verbrauch von Perlen um 1/1.
+    - Increases the consumption of pearls by 1/1.
-    - Erzeugt zusätzlich 1/1 Schmuck
+    - Creates an additional 1/1 jewellery
-    - Tauscht keine Golbarren gegen Golderz mehr.
+    - No longer exchanges gold ingots for gold ore.

-  - Illustrer Gemmologe:
+  - Illustrated Gemologist:
-    - Heißt jetzt = Goldschmied Gilbert.
+    - Is now called = Goldsmith Gilbert.
-    - Steigert die Produktivität um +30%.
+    - Increases productivity by +30%.
-    - Reduziert die Arbeitskräfte  um -30%.
+    - Reduces the labour force by -30%.
-    - Tauscht keine Golbarren gegen Golderz mehr.
+    - No longer exchanges gold ingots for gold ore.

 </details>